hashgraph/hedera-services/docs/scheduled-transactions/revised-spec.md

 message ScheduleGetInfoResponse {
-  ScheduleID scheduleID = 1; // The id of the schedule SchedulableTransactionBody scheduledTransactionBody = 2; // The scheduled transaction
+  ScheduleID scheduleID = 1; // The id of the schedule bool deleted = 2; // Has the schedule been deleted? bool executed = 3; // Has the schedule been executed?
+  SchedulableTransactionBody scheduledTransactionBody = 4; // The scheduled transaction
-  string memo = 3; // The publicly visible memo of the schedule Key adminKey = 4; // The key used to delete the schedule from state KeyList signers = 5; // The Ed25519 keys the network deems to have signed the scheduled transaction AccountID creatorAccountID = 6; // The id of the account that created the schedule AccountID payerAccountID = 7; // The id of the account responsible for the service fee of the scheduled transaction }
+  string memo = 5; // The publicly visible memo of the schedule Key adminKey = 6; // The key used to delete the schedule from state KeyList signers = 7; // The Ed25519 keys the network deems to have signed the scheduled transaction AccountID creatorAccountID = 8; // The id of the account that created the schedule AccountID payerAccountID = 9; // The id of the account responsible for the service fee of the scheduled transaction TransactionID scheduledTransactionID = 10; // The transaction id that will be used in the record of the scheduled transaction (if it executes)
+}
 ```